usnistgov/FederalProfile-8259A/_8259-Catalog/event.md

 - Ability to access information about the IOT device&#39;s cybersecurity state and other necessary data (e.g., trustworthy time) to provide the organization.

 - Ability to preserve system state information.
-- Ability to provide IOT device settings to allow the user to assign audit controls access to specific roles or organization-define personnel.
-(LAI:RSM)

 ## Event Identification and Monitoring